peteroupc/numbers-java/api/com.upokecenter.numbers.EContext.md

 ### GetNontrapping
     public EContext GetNontrapping()
-Not documented yet.
+Returns this context if it doesn't set traps, or a context without traps and with blank flags if it does, so that the resulting context does not cause trap exceptions to occur.
+This is not a general-purpose method;
+ it is intended to support custom implementations of arithmetic operations.

 **Returns:**

-* Returns this context if it doesn't set traps, or a context without traps and with blank flags if it does.
-This is not a general-purpose method; it is intended to support custom implementations of arithmetic operations.
+* This context if it doesn't set traps, or a context without traps and with blank flags if it does.

 ### TriggerTraps
     public <T> T TriggerTraps​(T result, EContext trappableContext)